kmcwilson/CMS-blog-site/README.md

 1. Clone the application from GitHub using the following command:
 * git clone [clone link from GitHUb]

-2. Install the following dependencies to run the applicaation properly:
+2. Install the following dependencies to run the application properly:
 * SQL, Express.js and node.js

 3. Run the application with the following commands: